US STOCKS-Stimulus bets drive Wall Street higher

 * P&G gains after full-year sales forecast raise

-Oct 20 (Reuters) - Wall Street’s main indexes rose on Tuesday as investors hoped for more stimulus from Washington, with Senate Republicans preparing to vote on a bill to help small businesses hammered by the COVID-19 pandemic.
+Oct 20 (Reuters) - Wall Street’s main indexes climbed on Tuesday on growing signs that U.S. lawmakers were making headway in their talks over stimulus to support an economic recovery from the impact of the COVID-19 pandemic.

+House of Representatives Speaker Nancy Pelosi said she was optimistic Democrats could reach a deal with the White House that could get aid out by early next month.
+She added there should be an indication of a possible agreement later on Tuesday.

-House of Representatives Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin will also talk again on Tuesday, after a 53-minute telephone conversation on Monday “continued to narrow their differences” about the coronavirus aid package, a Pelosi spokesman said on Twitter.
+Pelosi and Treasury Secretary Steven Mnuchin will also talk at 3 p.m.
+ET (1900 GMT) on Tuesday, according to a source.

-“It’s mostly hopes that we are going to get a stimulus deal going today and we will have money in the pockets of majority of Americans who are suffering most from the pandemic,” said David Trainer, chief executive officer of New Constructs, an investment research firm.
+“Visibly there is optimism that the stimulus deal is going to be done at the end of the day,” said Matthew Stucky, portfolio manager, equities at Northwestern Mutual Wealth Management Co.

-Uncertainty over the fiscal stimulus weighed on Wall Street’s main indexes on Monday and analysts expect market turbulence to increase with only two weeks left until Election Day.
+Uncertainty over the coronavirus aid package weighed on Wall Street’s main indexes on Monday and analysts expect market turbulence to increase with only two weeks left until Election Day.

-Latest national opinion polls pointed to a victory for Democratic challenger Joe Biden, which would mean a cooling in global trade friction, but higher taxes for corporate America.
+Latest national opinion polls pointed to a victory for Democratic challenger Joe Biden, though the contest is closer in swing states that decide elections including Florida, North Carolina and Pennsylvania.

 Meanwhile, the third-quarter earnings season has gathered momentum.
 Of the 66 S&P 500 companies that have reported results, 86.4% have topped expectations for earnings, according to Refinitiv IBES data.

-Property and casualty insurer Travelers Cos Inc gained 3.7% as it beat quarterly profit expectations, while consumer products giant Procter & Gamble Co advanced 1.2% as it raised its full-year sales and earnings forecast.
+Property and casualty insurer Travelers Cos Inc gained 5.2% as it beat quarterly profit expectations, while consumer products giant Procter & Gamble Co advanced 0.7% as it raised its full-year sales and earnings forecasts.

-All 11 major S&P sectors were up with financials tracking U.S. Treasury yields.
+All 11 major S&P sectors were up, with financials, industrials and consumer discretionary stocks rising over 1%.

 International Business Machines Corp edged past estimates for quarterly revenue on Monday, bolstered by higher demand for its cloud services.
-The company’s shares, however, fell 3.3% after it stayed away from issuing a current-quarter forecast, citing economic uncertainty related to the pandemic.
+The company’s shares, however, fell 5.9% after it stayed away from issuing a current-quarter outlook, citing economic uncertainty related to the pandemic.

-Advancing issues outnumbered decliners for a 2.90-to-1 ratio on the NYSE and a 1.36-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 3.36-to-1 ratio on the NYSE and a 1.57-to-1 ratio on the Nasdaq.

 Nuestros Estándares: Los principios Thomson Reuters.